Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

-By 2025, however, community negotiations grew more fractured.
+By 2025, however, community negotiations had become more contested.
 Some participants described distancing themselves from AI-heavy groups to preserve artistic integrity, while others doubled down on hybrid workflows and defended AI as a legitimate professional tool.
 P14 captured this polarization: \textit{``Some of my friends insist that real artists must reject AI completely, while others post AI drafts every day.
-Our conversations sometimes turn into arguments—I feel caught in between’’ (2025).} Such tensions underscore that the social negotiation of AI remained active even after the technology had been widely integrated into practice.
+Our conversations sometimes turn into arguments—I feel caught in between’’ (2025).} These tensions suggest that even after normalization, the social life of AI remained unsettled—its meanings continually debated and reinterpreted within peer discourse.

-Overall, these narratives suggest that adoption was not simply an individual trajectory from resistance to pragmatic use, but a collective process negotiated within communities.
-Peer dynamics both accelerated acceptance and later fueled reflection, underscoring that in human–AI interaction, trajectories of use are deeply embedded in the social contexts where technologies circulate.
+In Conclusion, these narratives reveal that adoption was not an isolated psychological progression but a socially situated negotiation.
+Peer dynamics simultaneously accelerated experimentation and later provoked moral and professional reflection.
+This underscores that in creative domains, trajectories of human–AI interaction are co-constructed through collective sensemaking rather than shaped solely by individual learning or preference.